qu4dro/ort-app/README.md

  * Material components

 ## In progress
- * FIX RARE NULL ON START
- * Swipe to refresh in nearby
  * Saved items functional
  * Maps more functional
- * Exceptions + responses
  * Tests
  * Icon
  * Support for multiple languages